cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 b) Changes within the user documentation:

-- Online help: well enhanced (e.g. modi and padding variants used for block ciphers now are described explicitely).
+- Online help: well enhanced (e.g. modi and padding variants used for block ciphers now are described explicitly).

 - From the CrypTool website links are set to the sites of the successor versions JCT1 and CT2, which always offer their current beta for download.